-Invitations to children's birthday parties may be distributed in the classroom only if all the students in the class are included, and then must be given to the teacher to distribute at an appropriate time.
+Invitations to children's birthday parties may be distributed in the classroom only if all the students in the class are included and then must be given to the teacher to distribute at an appropriate time.

-YOUNG PATRIOT'S CLUB
+YOUNG LEADERSHIP CLUB

 Many children at HKS experience deployments of parents and loved ones.
-In an effort to support (second through sixth grade) students and help them feel productive during these stressful times, the Young Patriot's Club is available.
+To support (second through sixth grade) students and help them feel productive during these stressful times, the Young Leadership Club is available.
 Priority enrollment is given to students of a deployed parent.